 Long Tsai Tseun

-The trail passes Lamma Police Post
+The trail passes the Lamma Police Post (now closed)

 Hung Shing Ye is a popular sandy beach partially sheltered by trees and a favourite haunt of windsurfers but sadly spoiled by being in the shadow of the power station.
 There is a beach café, barbecue area, changing rooms, showers and toilets.
 The beach becomes busy during weekends and holidays.

 Hung Sing Ye Beach looking south.
 However the view in the opposite direction is spoiled by nearby Lamma Power Station